Mario0716/Awesome-Robotics/README.md

 MPC✅（[DR_CAN, bilibili📺](https://www.bilibili.com/video/BV1cL411n7KV)）

 ## Equipment Setting🧪
-For vision, we select Intel RealSense D435i as the "eyes" of robot.
+In this section, I will record some settings that I have ever made mistakes and validated.

+vision： Intel RealSense Depth Camera D435i [Installation on Ubuntu]()